The Kapparis Area

 The main street of Kapparis is situated just four minutes walk from Villa Helena, which means that a hire car is not essential if you want to stay in the Kapparis area.

 If you walk from Villa Helena towards the sea, after eight minutes you will reach the lovely Fireman's Beach.
 A short walk along the coastal footpath in either direction from Villa Helena will reveal many other quiet and secluded bays, all with crystal clear waters.
 Just eight minutes walk south along the coast from Fireman’s Beach is the beautiful Blue Water Bay Beach, which is ideal for swimming, as it is in a sheltered cove.
 Here you can relax on the large terrace of the Malama Hotel, whilst keeping an eye on your children swimming below.
 The hotel facilities are open to the public, including seven different water sports.

-Kapparis itself has grown into a lovely little gem of a resort over the past few years, due to the ongoing development of the island.
+Kapparis itself has grown into a lovely town over the past few years, due to the ongoing development of the island.
 The main thoroughfare features a great choice of excellent traditional Cypriot restaurants, as well as those offering Italian and British fare.
-There are also bars and Cypriot tavernas; with live bouzouki music, Greek dancing and singing.
+There are also bars and Cypriot tavernas; with live bouzouki music, Greek dancing and singing (during the summer months).
 The local supermarkets can provide you with a selection of Cypriot and imported food and wine for Villa Helena's well equipped kitchen.